Victoria Day: Practice

 The holiday is colloquially known in parts of Canada as "May Two-Four", a double entendre that refers both to the date around which the holiday falls (May 24) and the Canadian slang for a case of twenty-four beers (a "two-four"), a drink popular during the long weekend.
 The holiday weekend may also be known as the "May long weekend", "May Long", or in Timmins and surrounding areas, "May Run",.
 The term "Firecracker Day" was also once employed in Ontario.

-A traditional, short song about Victoria Day went as follows: "The twenty-fourth of May / Is the Queen's birthday; / If they don't give us a holiday / We'll all run away!"
+A traditional rhyme about Victoria Day goes as follows: "The twenty-fourth of May / Is the Queen's birthday; / If they don't give us a holiday / We'll all run away!"
 The holiday is referenced in the song "Lakeside Park" by Canadian rock band Rush, from their 1975 album Caress of Steel.
-The song features the line, "everyone would gather on the 24th of May, sitting in the sand to watch the fireworks display".
+The song contains the line, "everyone would gather on the 24th of May, sitting in the sand to watch the fireworks display".

-Petition to change name

-In 2013, an online petition was circulated to rename the holiday "Victoria and First Peoples Day", to provide Canadians with an opportunity to honour both the Crown and the Indigenous peoples of Canada, which share a relationship.
-While a group of prominent Canadian actors, authors, and politicians sent the petition to Prime Minister Stephen Harper, in total the petition did not get enough traction for any change to occur.